App-vNext/Polly/README.md

 # Sample Projects

-[Polly-Samples](https://github.com/App-vNext/Polly-Samples) contains practical examples for using various implementations of Polly.
+* [Polly-Samples](https://github.com/App-vNext/Polly-Samples) contains practical examples for using various implementations of Polly.
 Please feel free to contribute to the Polly-Samples repository in order to assist others who are either learning Polly for the first time, or are seeking advanced examples and novel approaches provided by our generous community.

+* Microsoft's [eShopOnContainers project](https://github.com/dotnet-architecture/eShopOnContainers) is a sample project demonstrating a .NET Microservices architecture and using Polly for resilience

 # Instructions for Contributing